biolink/biolink-model/docs/relation.md

 # Type: relation

-the relationship type by which a subject is connected to an object in an association
+The relation which describes an association between a subject and an object in a more granular manner.
+Usually this is a term from Relation Ontology, but it can be any edge CURIE.

 URI: [biolink:relation](https://w3id.org/biolink/vocab/relation)